RadiantBlockchain/radiant-node/depends/README.md

 In this example, `-DBUILD_BITCOIN_WALLET=OFF` should be passed to the `cmake` command line to ensure that the build will not fail due to missing dependencies.

+NOTE: The SDK_PATH should be set to the parent folder in which the `MacOSX10.14.sdk/` is located.
+Alternatively, you can unpack the SDK within the `depends/SDKs/` folder or create a symbolic link named `MacOSX10.14.sdk/` to it from there.

 Additional targets:

     download: run 'make download' to fetch all sources without building them